AleoNet/snarkOS/README.md

 ## Run an Aleo Client Node

+Start by following the instructions in the [Build Guide](#build-guide).

-To start a client node, from the snarkOS directory, run:
+Next, to start a client node, from the snarkOS directory, run:
 ```
 ./run-client.sh
 ```

 ## Run an Aleo Mining Node

+Start by following the instructions in the [Build Guide](#build-guide).

-To generate an Aleo miner address, run:
+Next, to generate an Aleo miner address, run:
 ```
 snarkos experimental new_account
 ```